-Compared to straightforward dataset hashing, this approach incurs additional overhead due to iterative hash and modular operations.
-However, it ensures no other countermeasures are required to account for random sampling, as any permutation of the full dataset will result in the same final $\MSH$.
-Furthermore, this overhead is negligible compared to computation-heavy ML tasks (shown in Section~\ref{sec:evaluation}).
+Compared to straightforward dataset hashing, this approach incurs additional overhead due to iterative hash and modular operations based on the hardness of discrete logarithm problem, requiring a large prime.
+However, it ensures no other countermeasures are required to account for random sampling, as any permutation of the full set of dataset read operations will result in the same final $\MSH$.
+We note that we chose to use the \texttt{Mset-Mu-Hash} construction due to its simplicity and widely available library support, but any \MSH construction could be used.
+For example, \MSH construction based on elliptic curves can be used for more efficiency gains, but have other limitations (further details in Appendix~\ref{apdx:msh-comparison}).
+Even with \texttt{Mset-Mu-Hash}, overhead of \MSH is negligible compared to computation-heavy ML tasks (shown in Section~\ref{sec:evaluation}).

 It is possible that expected dataset measurement from \tauth is not \texttt{MSH}.
 Consequently, when memory-mapped datasets are in use, \method must also enable methods for \vrf to trace back to original dataset measurements.